AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 ### Communities {#communities}

-* Email functionality is not working properly in some cases even when email messaging is enabled in notification settings, system throws anexception in the NotificationsActivityStreamProvider (NPR-31521).
+* Email functionality is not working properly in some cases even when email messaging is enabled in notification settings, system throws an exception in the NotificationsActivityStreamProvider (NPR-31521).
 * Not able to create new members, blank screen appears on Create Member screen in AEM author instance (NPR-30951).
 * User is not able to post a comment on a blog in Internet Explorer 11 (NPR-30927).
 * Administrator of a Restricted Group is not able to view the Group Card, unable to perform any Quick Link operations (Edit/Publish/Delete groups) in AEM author instance (NPR-30810).